On the Multigraph Overfull Conjecture

-\emph{\textbf{Abstract}.} A subgraph $H$ of a multigraph $G$ is overfull if $ |E(H) | > \Delta(G) \lfloor |V(H)|/2 \rfloor.$ Analogous to the Overfull Conjecture proposed by Chetwynd and Hilton in 1986, one can form its multigraph version as follows: Let $G$ be a multigraph with maximum multiplicity $r$ and maximum degree $\Delta>\frac{1}{3} r|V(G)|$.
+\emph{\textbf{Abstract}.} A subgraph $H$ of a multigraph $G$ is overfull if $ |E(H) | > \Delta(G) \lfloor |V(H)|/2 \rfloor.$ Analogous to the Overfull Conjecture proposed by Chetwynd and Hilton in 1986, Stiebitz et al. in 2012 formed the multigraph version of the conjecture as follows: Let $G$ be a multigraph with maximum multiplicity $r$ and maximum degree $\Delta>\frac{1}{3} r|V(G)|$.
 Then $G$ has chromatic index $\Delta(G)$ if and only if $G$ contains no overfull subgraph.
 In this paper, we prove the following three results toward the Multigraph Overfull Conjecture for sufficiently large and even $n$.